 Ride-Share Accidents: MCIS Represents the Victim of a Serious New Year’s Day

-Uber launched in San Francisco in 2010 and was an instant success.
-Since then, there have been many accidents involving Uber drivers.
-Uber has repeatedly taken the position that it is not responsible for the wrongful actions of its drivers, even though it has made billions of dollars on the backs of its drivers.
-The New York Times reported in 2015 that Uber’s valuation was close to $50 billion.
-Uber argues that it is merely a technology “platform” that connects drivers to passengers, and that the drivers act on their own.
+Uber launched in San Francisco in 2010 and became an instant success.
+Since that time, many accidents have occurred involving Uber drivers.
+However, Uber repeatedly takes the position that the app is not responsible for the wrongful actions of drivers.
+On the other hand, Uber earned billions of dollars because of the work of their drivers.
+The New York Times reported in 2015 that Uber’s value was close to $50 billion.
+Uber argues that it is merely a technology “platform”.
+They claim that only thing that Uber does is connect drivers to passengers.
+Uber says drivers act on their own.

-Fortunately, the California Public Utilities Commission and California’s legislature has begun enacting strict regulations with the purpose of protecting the general public from the potential dangers of using Uber’s services.
-Moreover, the courts have started to recognize the control Uber exercises over its drivers and the trend appears to be leaning towards a finding of an employer-employee relationship.
+Fortunately, the California Public Utilities Commission and California’s legislature has begun enacting strict regulations.
+This protects the general public from the potential dangers of using Uber’s services.
+Moreover, the courts have started to recognize the control Uber exercises over its drivers.
+The trend leans towards a finding of an employer-employee relationship.

 “I believe Uber has a non-delegable duty to its customers and should not be allowed to pass the buck to its drivers”, Partner, Mark G. Cunningham said.